I know what to do!

 So why am I still not in shape?

-If you’re active and knowledgeable about health and fitness, but still aren’t in the shape you think you could be, you’re probably just missing one or two crucial things.
+If you’re active and knowledgeable about health and fitness, but still aren’t in the shape you think you could be, you’re probably just missing two crucial things.
+Learn what they are in today’s article.

 It started with a Facebook message